sg19ashish/SSL-Expiry-Check/README.md

 # SSL-Expiry-Check
 This will check expiry for all URL's which needs to be provided in  a text file

 The URL's needs to be added in the text file.
 It can be https or https.
-The script will ignore https URL's
+The script will ignore http URL's

 # Define the file paths
 input_file_path = 'C:\\<dir>\\<dir>\\urls.txt'   ## Provide the path to the text file containing the URLs